GoodPraxis/goodpraxis-site/src/projects/value-chains.md

 services: ["Front-end development", "Back-end development"]
 testimonial: "Thanks for your incredible work on this – we're getting really positive feedback from people on how helpful this tool is and we loved working with you and the team on it.
 Thank you!"
 testimonial_author: "Quintin Lake, director at Fifty Eight"
+main_alt: "Two children with dark skin, one carrying an orange container filled with liquid, the other looking at them."
 ---
 How can we better address hidden child labour?
 A free, interactive tool to identify challenges and potential interventions at the origin of commodity